✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 • ✅ Start one new project in AI Studio, export to Antigravity by Day 7

-• ✅ Implement WebMCP on your portfolio site (experimental flag)
+• ✅ Implement WebMCP on my portfolio site (experimental flag)

 Week 3:

-• ✅ Complete Action 7 (Gemini Spark comparison) if you have access
+• ✅ Complete Action 7 (Gemini Spark comparison) if I have access

 • ✅ Complete Action 8 (Chrome DevTools for Agents QA pipeline)

-• ✅ Document cost comparison: Flash vs. your previous default model
+• ✅ Document cost comparison: Flash vs. my previous default model

 Week 4: